More human remains found at Lake Mead as reservoir's water level plunges

 "The lake has drained dramatically over the last 15 years," Las Vegas Metropolitan Police Homicide Lieutenant Ray Spencer said at the time, noting "it's likely that we will find additional bodies that have been dumped in Lake Mead" as the water level drops more.

-About 25 million people in Arizona, Nevada, California and Mexico rely on Lake Mead water, which has been running out at an alarming rate amid a climate change-fueled megadrought.
+Around 40 million people in the West rely on water from the Colorado River and its two largest reservoirs — Lake Mead and Lake Power — where levels have fallen at an alarming rate over the past few years, amid a climate change-fueled megadrought.

-As of Monday the lake's water level was around 1,052 feet above sea level — roughly 162 feet below its 2000 level, when it was last considered full.
+As of Monday, Lake Mead's water level was around 1,052 feet above sea level — roughly 162 feet below its 2000 level, when it was last considered full.
 It's the lowest level on record for the reservoir since it was filled in the 1930s.

-In August, the federal government declared an unprecedented water shortage on the Colorado River, which feeds the reservoir, triggering water consumption cuts for states in the Southwest beginning in January.

-In late April, the lake's low water level also exposed one of the reservoir's original water intake valves for the first time.
-The valve had been in service since 1971, but it can no longer draw water, according to the Southern Nevada Water Authority, the agency responsible for managing water resources for 2.2 million people in southern Nevada, including Las Vegas.
+The lake's low water level exposed one of the reservoir's original water intake valves in April for the first time.
+The valve had been in service since 1971, but it can no longer draw water, according to the Southern Nevada Water Authority.
+That agency is responsible for managing water resources for 2.2 million people in southern Nevada, including Las Vegas.

+Upstream at Lake Powell, federal officials announced unprecedented, emergency steps last week to keep more water in that reservoir — and preserve the Glen Canyon Dam's ability to generate hydropower — rather than sending it downstream to Lake Mead.

+"We have never taken this step before, but the potential risk on the horizon demands prompt action," Assistant Secretary of Water and Science Tanya Trujillo told reporters last week.
+"We need to work together to stabilize the reservoir before we face a larger crisis."

 The-CNN-Wire